One-north: Mediapolis

+In 2024, the government released 2 plots of land for tender in Media Circle Road for residential development to bring in people to live in the Mediapolis region.
+One of the condominium is Bloomsbury Residences by Qingjian Realty that will see 358 condominium units.

 Vista

 As the corporate and business support cluster of the one-north precinct, Vista houses high-rise offices, business hotels, retail-cum-entertainment centres, and residential developments.
 It is close to the Buona Vista MRT station.

 Metropolis

 Completed in the third quarter of 2013, Metropolis is a pair of Grade A office towers (23 storeys and 21 storeys), offering a total of 110,000 square metres of office space.
 It currently houses multinational corporations such as Shell and P&G.

 The Star

-The Star is a 15-storey mixed use complex integrating a shopping mall, The Star Vista, and a performing arts centre known as The Star Performing Arts Centre and.
+The Star is a 15-storey mixed use complex integrating a shopping mall, The Star Vista, and a performing arts centre known as The Star Performing Arts Centre.
 It is located near Buona Vista MRT station on the East West line.

-The Star Vista is a shopping mall occupying the bottom six floors of The Star, four of which are basement levels (1 floor of retail and 3 floors of car parks).
-The mall is developed by CapitaLand Malls.
-In November 2019, New Creation Church paid S$296 million to acquire the mall after it heard that CapitaLand was in talks with buyers for a potential sale.
-The church said that the acquisition was made "to protect the interest of the church" because another buyer could have been less supportive of the church's use of the property for religious purposes.

-The Star Performing Arts Centre, also known as The Star PAC, is a 38,000 square-metre performing arts center located in the top nine floors of The Star (levels 3 to 11).
-It was completed in October 2012 and officially opened on 1 November 2012, with an inaugural concert by David Foster.
-It is designed by Andrew Bromberg of Aedas Architects, and is owned by the business arm of New Creation Church, which makes this their main worship venue.

-The Star PAC is a 5,142-seat performance venue.
-Aside from the main indoor concert hall, it also features a 770-seat function hall, an outdoor 300-seat amphitheatre, multipurpose rooms and a roof-top reception area.